What can I put in my bin?

 We have now started providing brown bins to residents who subscribe to our fortnightly garden waste collection.
 This is to bring our collections in line with our partners, Ashford and Swale Borough Councils.
 If you already subscribe to the service you should keep using your green bin with yellow stripe for garden waste.
 However, if this bin needs replacing in the future due to damage or if it goes missing, a new brown bin will be provided.

 The year starts from when the bin has been delivered to the property.
-The smaller bin is only suitable for customers with small gardens or limited space.
 If you don’t have much room for a garden bin, you could share with a neighbour.
 You can have more than one garden bin and you will be charged for each one that you have.

 Items you can and can't put in your garden bin: